zac-heisey/team-business/_pages/car.md

 title: Car Program
 permalink: "/programs/car/"
 description: ''
-section-title: The CAR Program - Continuous Improvement Simulation
+section-title: The CAR Program - Continuous Improvement Simulation (CIS)
 intro-1: Learn Critical Business Drivers
 intro-2: By thinking hard about the business inputs of Staff, Time, Resources, Information and Processes, participants gain an understanding of how to identify opportunities